 “Controller” means the entity which determines the means and purposes of the Processing of Personal Data.

-“Data Protection Laws and Regulations” means all laws and regulations applicable to the Processing of Personal Data under the Agreement, including without limitation CCPA and other laws and regulations of the United States and its states, the GDPR and other European Data Protection Laws and Regulations, each as amended from time to time.
+“Data Protection Laws and Regulations” means all laws and regulations applicable to the Processing of Personal Data under the Agreement, including: 1) the California Consumer Privacy Act including as amended by the California Privacy Rights Act (together, “CCPA”), 2) the Virginia Consumer Data Protection Act, 3) and other laws and regulations of the United States and its states, 4) the General Data Protection Regulation (Regulation (EU) 2016/679) (“EU GDPR” or “GDPR”), 5) The Data Protection Act 2018 which is the UK's implementation of the General Data Protection Regulation (“UK GDPR”), 6) and other European Data Protection Laws and Regulations, each as amended from time to time.

 “Data Subject” means the identified or identifiable person to whom Personal Data relates.